 Due to state law, you're not able to just do whatever you please with a gun in Commerce, CA. California firearm offenses cover a large swath of statutes, and you can get in trouble for something as simple as unlawful possession.

-Most commonly, unlawful possession charges are related to a felon in possession of a firearm, but it could also be related to carrying a concealed firearm when you don't have a permit or a felon possessing ammunition.
+Frequently, these charges are related to a felon in possession of a firearm, but it could also be related to carrying a concealed firearm when you don't have a permit or a felon possessing ammunition.

 Family and Animal Abuse Defense Lawyers